-The cancer is confined to the inner layers of the gallbladder.
+Stage I describes cancer that is confined to the inner layers of the gallbladder.

 Stage II Gallbladder Cancer

-The cancer has grown into the outer layers of the gallbladder.
+Stage II describes cancer that has grown into the outer layers of the gallbladder.

 Stage III Gallbladder Cancer

-The cancer has spread to one or more nearby organs, such as the liver, small intestine, or stomach.
+Stage III describes cancer that has spread to one or more nearby organs, such as the liver, small intestine, or stomach.
 The cancer may have spread to nearby lymph nodes.